Murali-group/SynVerse/README.md

 SynVerse is configured using a YAML file (e.g., [sample_config.yaml](https://github.com/Murali-group/SynVerse/blob/main/code/config_files/sample_config.yaml)), which allows users to define the input features, model architecture, and evaluation strategies.
 Once a configuration file is prepared, SynVerse can be run in various modes to perform different tasks:

-1. To train a model:
+1. To train and test a model:
 ```
    python main.py --config_file config_files/sample_config.yaml --train_type 'regular'
 ```